pulumi/docs/content/docs/pulumi-cloud/deployments/customer-managed-agents.md

 ---
 title: Customer-Managed Agents
 title_tag: Get started with Customer-Managed Agents
-meta_desc: Customer-Managed Agents allows you to self-host deployment agents and get all the power and flexiblity of Pulumi Deployments in your isolated environments
+meta_desc: Customer-Managed Agents allows you to self-host deployment agents and get all the power and flexibility of Pulumi Deployments in your isolated environments
 menu:
   pulumicloud:
     parent: deployments